A Lesson in Splats: Teacher-Guided Diffusion for 3D Gaussian Splats Generation with 2D Supervision: Experiments

 We conducted a series of ablation studies on the ShapeNet-SRN cars dataset to measure the effect of various architectural designs on both novel and source view synthesis.
 The results are summarized in Tab.~\ref{tab:ablations}.

-\textbf{Architectural Comparison.} To assess whether our improvements stem from the diffusion framework or architectural changes, we trained a feedforward model using the same U-Net architecture as our diffusion model, with the timestep-related layers removed to create a deterministic version.
-This feedforward network directly predict gaussian parameter from the input image as Splatter Image.
-Due to a much smaller model size, it performs significantly worse than Splatter Image (Tab. \ref{tab:ablations}.a), underscoring that the diffusion approach is essential to the enhanced results we observe.
+\textbf{Architectural Comparison.} Our diffusion model uses a smaller U-Net architecture (Medium) than the original Splatter Image (Large) (Tab.\ref{tab:ablations} (a.1)).
+To assess whether our improvements stem from the diffusion framework or architectural changes, we trained a feedforward model the same size as our diffusion model, which we refer to as Splatter Image (Medium) (Tab.\ref{tab:ablations} (a.2)).
+Due to a smaller model size, it performs significantly worse than Splatter Image (Large) as seen in Fig.~\ref{fig:qual}.
+With both medium and large teacher models, our diffusion model can significantly enhance the results of the base teacher.

 \textbf{Bootstrapping (stage 1).} Bootstrapping is necessary for the initialization of our diffusion model.
 As shown in Tab.\ref{tab:ablations}(b.1), it produces unsatisfactory results to directly train diffusion model without the teacher model as guidance because of the indirect cross-modality supervision.
 With the teacher guidance, the diffusion model can produce better results (Tab.\ref{tab:ablations} (b.2)), but still bounded by the teacher's performance.